askrella/sauron/README.md

 - Caddy TLS termination
 - Only re-deploy configs when content changes
 - Tests
+    - First-time deployment
+    - Re-deploy
+    - Adding nodes
+    - Removing nodes
+    - Upgrading from main to new version (checkout stable main and change to new version)
 - Encryption between nodes in internal network
 - Uptime monitoring using chromium based agent
 - Alerting